saunair/grpc_image_augmentation/README.rst

    *This should make a new poetry shell*

 4. Enter the command: ``server --host-name MY_HOST --port MY_PORT``
+   Root level script is provided too.
+You may run ./server the same way

    **run `server --help` to know all the options**